-RAN2 confused whether this MAC CE should support activate/deactivate SRS transmission or this MAC CE only indicates the SRS spatial relations which are applied for all configured serving cell set (i.e. setting which spatial relation is used for SRS without affecting whether the SRS is transmitted).
-RAN2 understanding is that the intended functionality of this MAC CE is to indicate the SRS spatial relations which are applied for all configured serving cell set.
-RAN2 determined not to add A/D field in this MAC CE based on this understanding.
+RAN2 confused whether this MAC CE should support activation/deactivation of transmission of SRS resources(s) and/or this MAC CE indicates the SRS spatial relations for SRS resource(s) which are applied for all cells in the configured serving cell set.
+RAN2 understanding is that the intended functionality of this MAC CE is to indicate the SRS spatial relations for SRS resource(s) which are applied for all configured cells in the serving cell set.
+This is why RAN2 determined not to add A/D field in this MAC CE.

-Question 2: Is it correct understanding that the intended functionality of the Serving cell set based SRS spatial relation indication MAC CE is to indicate the SRS spatial relations which are applied for all configured serving cell set?
+Question 2: Is RAN2 understanding correct that the intended functionality of the Serving cell set based SRS spatial relation indication MAC CE is to only indicate the SRS spatial relations for SRS resource(s) which are applied for all configured serving cell set? (i.e. no need to activate/deactivate transmission of SRS resources(s) for all configured cells in the serving cell set)

 In addition, RAN2 want to know whether the functionality of this MAC CE can be applied to SUL carrier as well.
-RAN2 assumed this MAC CE is also used to indicate the SRS spatial relations in SUL configuration because RAN1 didn’t provide the need of the restrictions in case of SUL configuration.
+RAN2 assumed this MAC CE is also used to indicate the SRS spatial relations for SRS resources which are in SUL configuration because RAN1 didn’t provide the need of the restrictions in case of SUL configuration so the MAC CE contains a field that can be used to indicate that the MAC CE applies only for the SUL.

-Question 3: Is it correct understanding that the Serving cell set based SRS spatial relation indication MAC CE can be used to indicate the SRS spatial relations in SUL configuration?
+Question 3: Is RAN2 understanding correct that the Serving cell set based SRS spatial relation indication MAC CE can be used to indicate the SRS spatial relations in SUL configuration?

 2. Actions: